 Mechanism of Action

-The following activities, when used along with the magazine on Methamphetamine, will help explain to students how this substance changes the brain and the body.
+The following activities, when used along with the magazine on inhalants, will help explain to students how these substances change the brain and the body.